William Nicholson (chemist): Scientific work

 On 12 December 1783, Nicholson was elected to the "Chapter Coffee House Philosophical Society".
 He was proposed by Jean-Hyacinthe Magellan and seconded by horologist John Whitehurst.

 Nicholson communicated to the Royal Society in 1789 two papers on electrical subjects.
 In the same year he reviewed the controversy which had arisen over Richard Kirwan's essay on phlogiston, and published a translation of the adverse commentaries by the French academicians (Lavoisier, Monge, Berthollet, and Guyton de Morveau) as 'An Essay on Phlogiston, to which are added Notes.'

 In 1784 he invented the Nicholson hydrometer, a constant volume hydrometer to measure specific gravity of liguids or solids, with a pan for small weights on top and a small container ("basket") on the bottom into which a sample can be placed.

-in 1790, William Nicholson obtained a patent for a cylindrical printing machine - a design which was copied in the USA and Barcelona, before Friedrich Konig developed and commercialised the concept in 1814.
+in 1790, William Nicholson obtained a patent for a cylindrical printing machine – a design which was copied in the US and Barcelona, before Friedrich Koenig developed and commercialised the concept in 1814.

 In 1797 he founded, published, and wrote part of the Journal of Natural Philosophy, Chemistry and the Arts, generally known as Nicholson's Journal, the earliest monthly scientific work of its kind in Great Britain.
 The journal published the first known aerodynamic analysis of gliders and heavier-than-air fixed-wing flying machines designs, by George Cayley in 1809–1810.
 The publication continued until 1814.